BjoernBiltzinger/BjoernBiltzinger.github.io/_pages/publications.md

 permalink: /publications/
 ---

-During my master and PhD studies I contributed to several astrophysical publications listed in the following.
+During my master and PhD studies I contributed to several astrophysical publications.
+The main ones are listed here.

 {% for post in site.posts %}
 {% if post.category == 'publications'  %}